Information du profil

 I volunteer as a tour guide at a local heritage site (one that was founded back in 560AD), and I'm a huge history and culture fan, so if you want to learn a bit about Irish history and culture, that's great, and I'd love to learn about yours too.

-Travellers would, I hope, enjoy having a relaxed place to stay in a comfortable house, with a pretty coastal village on their doorstep, and Dublin city just a 20 minute train ride away.
+Travellers would, I hope, enjoy having a relaxed place to stay in a comfortable house, with a beautiful coastal village on their doorstep, and Dublin city just a 20 minute train ride away.

 Aide

 I'd love some help with walking my dogs.
-And help around the house/cleaning.
+And help with cleaning.
 Maybe a little gardening, weather permitting.

 Langues parlées